cooperativegames/hanabi-lab/README.md

 Requirements
 ---------------------
 * Python 3
-* `pip install - requirement.txt` to install all needed requirements.
+* `pip install -r requirement.txt` to install all needed requirements.

 Run a new game
 ---------------------